Connor Wong Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.15 team ERA that ranks 28th across all league pitching staffs.
+- The Royals' 5.17 team ERA ranks 28th across all league pitching staffs.

-- Marsh gets the start for the Royals, his eighth of the season.
-He is 0-7 with a 5.47 ERA and 59 strikeouts in 49 1/3 innings pitched.
+- Clarke (2-4) gets the start for the Royals, his second of the season.

-- The righty last appeared on Sunday against the Seattle Mariners, when he threw 5 2/3 innings, allowing three earned runs while giving up five hits.
+- The right-hander last appeared in relief on Thursday, when he threw one scoreless inning against the Pittsburgh Pirates without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.